 More to read:

 Dr. Amy Yasko also has a lot of information about the role of choline in the methylation cycle.
-Her view is that MTHFR polymorphisms can be bypassed using choline if a person doesn’t have BHMT or PEMT polymorphisms.
+Her view is that MTHFR variants can be bypassed using choline if a person doesn’t have BHMT or PEMT variants.
 Her free book Companion Guide: Feel Good Nutrigenomics is a good place to start, and her full book Feel Good Nutrigenomics as well as videos, etc can be found on her website.